 The Sub-Fund entails a sustainable investment objective pursuant to article 9 of the SFDR by which it aims at contributing to the transition towards a net zero carbon economy (the "Impact Objective").
-The Sub-Fund also seeks to achieve an annualised net performance higher than 3-month Euribor "EUR 3M" +200 basis points, net of management fees specific to each Share Class as described below under section 5 "Share Classes available and expenses" over a minimum investment period of five (5) years (the "Financial Objective").
+The Sub-Fund also seeks to achieve an annualised net performance that exceeds that of the reference indicator 3-month Euribor "EUR 3M" +200 basis points, over an investment horizon of 5 years (the "Financial Objective").